my-janala/app-modernisation-demo/PRESENTATION_GUIDE.md

 ---

-*This guide ensures your presentation delivers maximum impact while demonstrating the real value of modern application modernization approaches.*
+*This guide ensures your presentation delivers maximum impact while demonstrating the real value of modern application modernisation approaches.*